 There are many ways to keep cats entertained.

-Check out activities and cat toys to keep them busy:
+Check out activities and home alone cat toys to keep them busy:

-Q: Can a kitten be left home alone?
+Q: How long can kittens be left alone?

 A: You can leave a kitten home alone for short periods of time.
 Kittens younger than four months of age should not be left alone for more than a couple of hours.
 Over four months, they can handle up to five hours.
 When they turn six months, they should be able to handle your 8-hour workday.